nama1arpit/reddit-streaming-pipeline/README.md

 All applications in the above architecture are containerized into **Docker containers**, which are orchestrated by **Kubernetes** - and its infrastructure is managed by **Terraform**.
 The docker images for each application are available publically in the [Docker Hub registry](https://hub.docker.com/repositories/nama1arpit).
 Further details about each layer is provided below:

 1. **Data Ingestion :** A containerized Python application called *reddit_producer* connects to Reddit API using credentials provided in the `secrets/credentials.cfg` file.
 It takes the received messages (reddit comments) and converts them into a JSON format.
 These transformed messages are then sent and stored in a Kafka broker.
+[PRAW](https://praw.readthedocs.io/en/stable/) python library is used for interacting with Reddit API.

 2. **Message Broker :** The Kafka broker (*kafkaservice* pod), recieves messages from the *reddit_producer*.
 The Kafka broker is accompanied by the Kafdrop applicatino, which acts as Kafka mointoring tool through UI.
 When Kafka starts, another container named `kafkainit` creates the topic `redditcomments`.
 The *zookeeper* pod is launched before Kafka for managing Kafka metadata.

 3. **Stream Processer :** A Spark deployment in the Kubernetes cluster is started for consuming and processing the data from the Kafka topic `redditcomments`.
 The PySpark script `spark/stream_processor.py` consumes and aggregates the data to put it in the data sink i.e. Cassandra tables.

 4. **Processed Data Storage :** A Cassandra cluster is used to store and serve the processed data from the above spark job.
 When Cassandra starts, another container named `cassandrainit` creates the keyspace `reddit` and tables `comments` & `subreddit_sentiment_avg`.
 Raw comments data is written in `reddit.comments` table and the aggregated data is written in `reddit.subreddit_sentiment_avg` table.
+The [NLTK](https://www.nltk.org/) python library is used to prepare a sentiment score for each comment and the score is aggregated for each subreddit in the last minute.

 5. **Data Visualisation :** Grafana establishes a connection with the Cassandra database.
 It queries the aggregated data from Cassandra and presents it visually to users through a dashboard.
 The dashboard shows the following panels for analysis: